Request Request an Appointment Call Call Us Map View Map

 The Most Common Dental Emergencies

 There are a variety of situations that qualify as dental emergencies.
-Some require immediate attention, while other can wait until the next available appointment.
+Some require immediate attention, while others can wait until the next available appointment.
 To determine how quickly you need to be seen, don’t hesitate to give us a call if you suspect you need urgent dental care.
 We’ll help assess your situation and schedule your appointment accordingly.
 Prior to your arrival, there are ways you can improve your overall condition and ensure the best outcome for your issue.
-Below, you’ll get a chance to learn exactly what steps to take next following a specific emergency.
+Below, you’ll get a chance to learn exactly what steps to take next following a specific dental emergency.

-Understanding the Cost of Emergency Dentistry
+Understanding the Cost of Dental Emergencies

 When treating dental emergencies, it’s important to note that the more serious your emergency is, the more complex treatment may be to resolve it.
 For example, tooth pain could be a sign of decay, which only requires a thorough cleaning and possibly dental filling or crown placement.
-However, if the pain is caused by oral infection, root canal therapy will be needed, which costs more to complete.
+However, if the pain is caused by oral infection, root canal treatment will be needed, which costs more to complete.
 Either way, the last thing you should do is put off treatment, allowing it to get worse and increase your total costs.
-Rest assured – we’ll be there every step of the way to help you navigate the financial aspects of your emergency care in Hoover.
+Rest assured – we’ll be there every step of the way to help you navigate the financial aspects of your emergency dental care in Hoover.

-Every Dental Emergency is Different
+Every Dental Emergency Is Different

 Believe it or not, visiting your emergency dentist in Hoover is not as expensive as you might think.
 During your appointment, our team will evaluate your case and determine which treatments are necessary to get your smile back on the right track.
 Of course, it’s impossible to provide an accurate cost estimate until you come to our office for an emergency visit.
-Some common solutions for dental emergencies typically include root canal therapy, extractions, dental crowns, and TMJ treatment.
+Some common solutions for dental emergencies typically include root canal treatment, tooth extractions, dental crowns, and TMJ treatment.
 Our team will thoroughly explain our findings and walk you through your recommended treatment plan to ensure you know what to expect.

 Taking Care of Your Smile Can Save You Money